 While Salvador Allende’s social democratic regime was being overthrown by the Chilean military in 1973, Swedish-Argentinean cameraman Leonardo Henrichsen was filming the drama on the street outside the presidential palace in Santiago.
 In Henrichsen’s footage we see an officer turn to glower at the camera, raise his pistol towards us and then to fire.
 The film jerks but continues and the officer turns away dismissively.
 An ordinary soldier fires a second shot, misses.
-A third soldier joins in, fires two shots.
-The footage jerks.
+A third soldier joins in, fires two shots: the footage jerks.
 His rifle jams, yet the camera continues to roll.
 After his third shot the scene falls to the sidewalk.
 The unfortunate Henrichsen felt himself isolated from events because he was peering through a lens.
-Many scientists consider themselves to be part of such a Fourth Estate, dispassionate observers as the world unfolds.
+Many scientists consider themselves also to be part of such a Fourth Estate, dispassionate observers as the world unfolds.

 Being ‘objective’ supposes that any part of the material world, indeed the whole of it, can be ring-fenced and observed without bias from beyond its perimeter.
 It demands not only excluding the observer from the observations, but in many cases ignoring everything except a particular phenomenon.
 Any social scientist, an anthropologist, psychologist or even a student of other animals’ behaviour knows that this approach is, for them, an unattainable delusion.
 Is it possible to be ‘objective’ in the study of things that do not move perceptibly, such as rocks, or which are immensely remote, such as planets, stars and galaxies, or even the time spanned by their history?
-Earth’s history goes back for almost 5 million millennia, nearly 5 billion years, so surely Earth scientists who attempt to grapple with it can be detached from its course?
+Earth’s history goes back for 5 billion years, almost 5 million millennia, so surely Earth scientists who attempt to grapple with it can be detached from its course?

-It is trite and mechanical to look on our planet either as a machine or as some sort of system described and modellable using mathematical equations or the ‘thought-experiment’.
-But a lot of scientists have a go.
+It is trite and mechanical to look on our planet either as a machine or as some sort of system described and modelled using mathematical equations or the ‘thought-experiment’.
+But a lot of scientists accept that viewpoint.
 Earth is inseparable from the rest of the cosmos, and is not subject to special laws of its own.
 Processes that act upon and shape our home world span every conceivable scale, from that of galaxies down to sub-atomic interactions.
 Equally, their pace differs by many orders of magnitude, from hundreds of millions of years to those which occupy times less than a microsecond.
 Space and time are not the only dimensions involved, for the myriad processes consume or produce energy and, depending on their scale and rate, have different powers.
 Work is and always has been done in the natural course of events.
 Those thermodynamic measures have underpinned a continual transformation of matter in all its forms.
 Despite the seemingly enduring nature of rocks, they record above all else the progress of change, both gradual and revolutionary.

 Learning how the home planet works means following a web of interconnected threads that lead everywhere.
 No single person can hope to follow all these sidelines, but they constitute what nature is, and people are irretrievably bound up in its web.
-Studies of all aspects of Earth and the life upon it have, over the last decade or so, reached a stage where the fabric’s weave has suddenly snapped into focus, transforming our view of ourselves into the bargain.
-As far as I have been able, I have tried in Stepping Stones to link some of the more fruitful, intriguing and revolutionizing alleys in the science of the Earth.
+Studies of all aspects of Earth and the life upon it have, over the last three decades or so, reached a stage where the fabric’s weave suddenly snapped into focus, transforming our view of ourselves into the bargain.
+As far as I have been able, I have tried in Stepping Stones to link some of the more fruitful, intriguing and revolutionizing avenues in the science of the Earth.
 This has required picking up threads from studies that outwardly might seem divorced from the popular image of the lonely geologist with hammer and sample bag.
 As well as being a necessary device to show how natural processes unfold from their roots, it is a reflection of what unites all knowledge – the development of humanity in its entirety.

 Humanity is surprisingly easy to define.
 We are the only living things known to us that are potentially free to define themselves!
 That is neither a clever play on words, nor a mere attribute of being naturally conscious and curious.
 Humans set out to change the world through their actions as social beings – nothing could be clearer from today’s world economy, nor from the simplest of human societies.
 In doing so we transform ourselves, both in our consciousness and physically.
 Our bodies, our culture, the way we view our surroundings are the evolutionary products of about two hundred thousand generations of human activity.
 Our own evolution built on those of all earlier biological processes on the Earth and the physical and chemical forces that shaped the inorganic environment.
 Evolution by natural selection favours those individuals (and the genes that they carry) that are more likely to survive the conditions of life to reproduce successfully ‘down the line’ of later generations.
 That is the essence of Darwin’s much abused phrase ‘the survival of the fittest’.
 Fitness is conferred by genes that control the potential of an organism to pass on those genes to its progeny.
 Whether or not it succeeds lies beyond genetics and within its physical and biological surroundings, and in what it does.
 The most fit individual imaginable can succumb to lightning, a rock fall or a hidden poison.
 The least fit might strike it lucky!.
 Evolution is neither determined by genes, nor is it the outcome of pure chance, but an interplay between both, within a complex and continually changing world.
 To a biologist, the outcome of perhaps four billion years (Ga) of evolution might seem dominated by genetic factors, as Richard Dawkins has argued in his book The Selfish Gene, but reality transcends his narrow, deterministic view.
 The emergence of organisms that consciously change the world to improve their chances of survival adds a completely new dimension.
 They become increasingly in control of their own destiny.
 Part of nature, they are in a conscious battle with it.